3months/has_publishing/README.md

 ## Features

 * `published`, `draft`, `embargoed` scopes for easy filtering/finding
-* Rails environment-based default scoping: if your site is using `production`, draft/embargoed records will still be found - if you use `RAILS_ENV=production_published`, though, only published records will be found.
+* Rails environment-based default scoping: if your site is using `draft`, draft/embargoed records will still be found - if you use `RAILS_ENV=published`, though, only published records will be found.
 * In use in production on multiple sites
 * Covered by automated tests